-F-1 students are normally admitted into the U.S. for the entire period of one academic program plus authorized post-completion practical training plus a 60 day grace period.
-This is noted on the I-94 as D/S (Duration of Status).
-To be "in status" means that 1) you are pursuing a fulltime course of study and that 2) you are making normal, reasonable progress toward your degree objective.
-Please note on your I-20 the anticipated date of "program completion."
+F-1 students are normally admitted into the U.S. for the entire period of one academic program plus authorized post-completion practical training plus a 60-day grace period.
+This is noted on the I-94 as Duration of Status.
+To be in status means that 1) you are pursuing a fulltime course of study and that 2) you are making normal, reasonable progress toward your degree objective.
+Please note on your I-20 the anticipated date of 'program completion.
 Status may be extended 1) by moving into a higher level of studies and receiving a new I-20 for the new program, 2) by making a timely application for post-completion practical training following completion of all program requirements, and 3) by applying to UCIE for additional time to complete the current program, if required.
 At the final conclusion of your studies in the U.S., you have 60 days to remain on the F-1 status in order to arrange for your travels back to your home country.

 - Period of Stay for J-1 Exchange Visitors

-Examine your Form DS - 2019, item 3.
+Examine your Form DS–2019, item 3.
 This is the length of time of your program of research, teaching, or studying.
 This length of time may be extended by the sponsor if the same program continues.
-J-1 status for visiting professors and scholars is limited to a maximum of 5 years/professor and research scholar categories, 6 months/short-term scholar category, and 1 year/specialist category.
-Extension of stay requests must be initiated by the WSU department 90 days prior to the expiration of the date noted in item 3 of DS-2019.
-At the conclusion of the program, you may remain in the U.S. as a tourist for 30 days grace period.
-In extraordinary circumstances, J-1 research scholars may receive permission to extend beyond 3 years in order to bring critical research to conclusion.
-A special request such as this requires at least 4 months lead time.
+J-1 status for visiting professors and scholars is limited to a maximum of 5 years for professor and research scholar categories, 6 months for short-term scholar category, and one year for specialist category.
+Extension of stay requests must be initiated by the Wright State department 90 days prior to the expiration of the date noted in item 3 of DS-2019.
+At the conclusion of the program, you may remain in the U.S. as a tourist for a 30-days grace period.
+In extraordinary circumstances, J-1 research scholars may receive permission to extend beyond three years in order to bring critical research to conclusion.
+A special request such as this requires at least four months lead time.